jeanpaulattard/json-to-properties/README.md

 ## Try It

-The `sample` folder contains both .json and .properties fileS to download and test on.
+The `sample` folder contains both .json and .properties files to download and test on.